The Count to Pentecost Click here for our full-length study Facing the Pentecost Controversy.

 By Larry and June Acheson

-ong, long ago, some ancient Jewish rabbis were engaged in a squabble known as the “Pentecost controversy.”
-This ongoing dispute, which was well underway at least as early as the first century CE, primarily involved two sects of Jews who couldn't agree on the correct way to count to the feast of Pentecost.
+e are told that long, long ago, some ancient Jewish rabbis were engaged in a squabble known as the “Pentecost controversy.”
+This ongoing dispute, which was well apparently underway at least as early as the first century CE, primarily involved two sects of Jews who couldn't agree on the correct way to count to the feast of Pentecost.
 One sect, known as the Boethusians, believed that the count to this holy day should begin on the morrow after the “Creation Sabbath,” whereas the other sect (the Pharisees) believed that the count should begin on the morrow after what is known as the “Festival Sabbath,” a reference to the first holy day that falls within the Feast of Unleavened Bread.
 The record of this dispute comes from an historical source known as the Talmud.
 People don't generally accept information from the Talmud because many of its teachings are clearly unscriptural.
-However, this ancient source does serve as an historical reference validating the fact that, indeed, the Pentecost controversy has been raging for a very long time.
-Here’s an excerpt from that erstwhile dialogue:
+However, this ancient source does serve as an historical reference validating the fact that, indeed, the question of when to begin the count to Pentecost is not a recent one.
+Here’s an excerpt from that erstwhile rabbinical dialogue:

 R. Jose says, On the morrow of the Sabbath means on the morrow after the Festival, but perhaps it is not so, but rather on the morrow after the Sabbath of Creation!1

+Personally-speaking, I'm not sure the above commentary can be regarded as a "debate," but for the sake of argument, we'll go along with the majority of scholars who use the above commentary as their basis for believing it was a "debate" that raged between the sect of the Pharisees and the sect of the Boethusians, also known as the Sadducees.
 Although the Talmud wasn't compiled until the 4th century, it contains the written record of discussions that took place centuries earlier, and one of those discussions, as noted above, centers around when we should begin the count to Pentecost, which is also known as the Feast of Weeks or Shavuot in Hebrew.
 Those involved in the above recorded discussion lived prior to the destruction of the temple.
 Some of the rabbis participating were Rabbi Judah b.
 Bathyra, Simeon b.
 Eleazar, Jose b.
 Judah, Rabbi Ishmael, and others, as recorded in the Tractate Menahoth 65a - 66a of the Talmud.
-This discussion most likely took place during the time that the Apostle Shaul was alive, as it can be shown that Rabbi Bathyra was alive before the destruction of the temple.2 In view of the fact that this ancient controversy was not resolved among the ancient Jewish scholars, who certainly knew Hebrew, it is interesting that in today’s modern times, many groups claim to know, without question, the truth of the matter based on their understanding of the “true meaning” of Hebrew words.
+This discussion most likely took place during the time that the Apostle Shaul was alive, as it can be shown that Rabbi Bathyra was alive before the destruction of the temple.2 In view of the alleged fact that this ancient controversy was apparently not resolved among the ancient Jewish scholars, who certainly knew Hebrew, it is interesting that in today’s modern times, many groups claim to know, without question, the truth of the matter based on their understanding of the “true meaning” of Hebrew words.
 What is the truth?
 What was the Jewish rabbis’ decision?
 Does their decision have any bearing on how Pentecost was reckoned during the days prior to the destruction of the Temple?

 Unlike those who so boldly present their view without acknowledging any other possibilities, June and I strive to examine all the arguments in unbiased fashion, weighing each line of reasoning based on its merits and/or lack thereof.
 We really try to not be dogmatic, antagonistic or otherwise harsh towards those who do not agree with our religious beliefs, unless Scripture is so clear on a certain topic that we are unable to grasp how anyone could believe differently.
 In our estimation, how to count to the Feast of Weeks is not something that we believe is clearly spelled out in Scripture, so we are persuaded that this is one of those discussions that challenges us to go the “extra mile” in exhibiting a high level of patience, understanding and respect for those who do not arrive at the same conclusion that we do.
 As the title of our study suggests, some groups do not exhibit any level of understanding or respect of differing views and they present their findings about the count to Pentecost in a heavily biased manner designed to persuade their readers that there is no need to look any further.
 It is to these authors that we have decided to direct our response.
 They may not be listening to our plea for understanding and respectful sharing of ideas with an unbiased presentation of information, but hopefully you, the reader, will keep this very important item of consideration in mind as you continue reading.